rowellx68/nhsuk-react-components/README.md

 pnpm add nhsuk-frontend nhsuk-react-components
 ```

+## Setting up

+> [!IMPORTANT]
+> To ensure that the styles are applied correctly, you must add both `js-enabled` and `nhsuk-frontend-supported` classes to the `body` of your application.

+Refer to the documentation of the framework you are using for more information on how to do this.

+## Documentation and examples

+TODO

+## Upgrading

+TODO

 ## Polymorphic components

 A few components in this library are polymorphic, allowing you to pass a different component as a prop and render as that component.
 This is particularly useful when you want to use a custom component, say a `Link` component from a routing library, instead of the default `a` tag.